Inspecting Homes for Termites

-Some of the following is excerpted from the NPCA Field Guide to Structural Pests, available through the NPCA(National Pest Control Association) Resource Center:
+Some of the following is taken from the NPCA Field Guide to Structural Pests, available through the NPCA (National Pest Control Association) Resource Center:

 The following list indicates common signs of a subterranean termite infestation.
 It is recommended that you have your house thoroughly inspected by a pest control professional trained to detect the sometimes subtle signs of termites.

-- The presence of mud-like material which lines the galleries in an irregular pattern.
+- The presence of mud-like material that lines the galleries in an irregular pattern.

-- Termites may excavate the wood so that only a very thin layer of wood is left on the surface between the cavity and the outside.
-Then this layer is broken, they will cover the holes with mud like material, used to make the tubes.
+- Termites may excavate the wood so that only a very thin layer of wood is left on the surface of the cavity and the outside.
+Then this layer is broken; they will cover the holes with mud like material, used to make the tubes.
 This is a mixture of soil, feces, and saliva.

 - Swarmers: The appearance of a swarm of what you would call "flying ants",especially near light sources This indicates a nest may be near.
 A "swarm" is a group of adult male and female reproductives that leave their nest to establish a new colony.
 Swarming occurs when a colony reaches a certain size.
 Swarming is most common in the spring (March, April, May, and June) and occasionally autumn (September and October).

 - Most swarmers emerge during the day, most frequently on warm days after rain.
 Swarmers found outdoors near tree stumps, railroad ties, etc., are not an indication that your house is infested but are present on the outside only.
 On the other hand, finding swarmers indoors often means that you have a termite infestation within your house.
 At first glance, swarmers and ants look similar, but can be distinguished by certain physical features.
 At Differences between ants and termites, there is a picture and list of differences.